digitaldina/seizureAlgo/README.md

 # seizureAlgo
-an algorithm that will read videos and determine the likelyhood of the video causing a seizure through it's accuracy.
+an algorithm that will read videos and determine the likelihood of the video causing a seizure through it's accuracy.
 <br>
 we used 2 videos to train the model.
 1 for triggers:<br>
 https://drive.google.com/file/d/1OWMRqe7vicKMpqWYfGgohuBp5SQEBEv_/view?usp=sharingand